 TransferGo is an international money transfer service that provides fast, low-cost, transfers for both personal and business customers.
-In my TransferGo review, I’ve looked at the services and features offered by TransferGo to establish who would most benefit from their provision.
+In my TransferGo review, I look at the services and features offered by TransferGo to establish who would most benefit from their provision.
 I’ve also had an in-depth look at the fees charged for their service and compared them to other international money transfer services, so you can see where they are placed in the marketplace and whether they represent a cost-effective means for your money transfer requirements.

 TransferGo is a fast-growing Fintech brand based in the UK and claim to conduct international money transfers in as little as 30 minutes.
 Certainly, they have a broad reach, offering payouts to 104 different currencies across 163 countries.
 They also provide their users with a range of flexible transfer options with varying transfer times and associated costs.